 Ultimate Guide Strategy Guide + Weekly Pro Tips

 The biggest mistake is treating the destination marker like a racing line.
-Easy Delivery Co. seems to assume you are reading the terrain and the road network together.
-If the marker points across water, rock, or a steep slope, the correct answer is usually not to brute-force it.
-It is to find the bridge, the loop road, the hidden turn, or the upgrade gate you skipped.
+The map assumes you are reading terrain and roads together.
+If the marker points across water, rock, or a steep slope, the answer is almost never to brute-force it — it is to find the bridge, the loop road, the hidden turn, or the upgrade gate you skipped.